A thermoelectric generator (TEG) is a device that converts moving heat into usable electricity.

 Thermoelectric Generator Types

 TEGpro designs, manufactures, and sells thermoelectric generators for use in many applications.
-We also can assist you with your design and manufacture an entire generator or provide Energy Harvesting Modules and Thermoelectric Generator Modules.
+We also can assist you with your design and manufacture an entire generator or provide Energy Harvesting Modules and TEG Modules.